c-error/cal/README.md

 # Cal

-➗ Cal is a simple calculator for Windows.
+➗ Cal is a simple & fast calculator for Windows.
 ![logo](banner.png)

 ## Features: